axelitus/cmmi_l2-up-project/README.md

 * Management: Contains all the project's files related to the project's management.
 * Policies: Contains all the policies that should be observed by the whole process of the project.
 * Precedents: Contains all the files obtained from the client related to the project (including the project's request format).
-* References: Contains all the reference materials for the project (links, publications, technical reports, specs, ...).
+* References: Contains all the reference materials for the project (links, publications, white papers, technical reports, specs, ... ).
 * Templates: Contains all the templates to be used by the documents/files/diagrams of the project.

 ### Templates